yonatanbitton/mdtel/readme.md

 sense and produces a smaller, more relevant list.

 Here is a link to the data directory: https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing
-You can simply open in on browser an download the zip file, but if you want it's possible to perform the following cmd on linux:
-`python download_gdrive.py 17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC [target-path]`

 **All the forum data is publicly available at www.camoni.co.il**